-Is my participation in the CBI confidential?
+Is my participation in the interview confidential?

-How do I begin my CBI process?
+How do I begin the process?

 How do I request accommodation for my special need?